 By Rick Steves

 The majority of Americans traveling in Europe want to sleep in moderately priced hotels.
 Most of the accommodations I recommend in my guidebooks fall into this category.
-Here are a few factors to weigh when searching for a good-value hotel that suits your budget:
+Keep these things in mind when searching for a good-value hotel that suits your budget:

-Book direct.
-If you book direct — rather than going through a middleman, such as a hotel-booking website or the tourist information office's room-finding service — the hotel doesn't have to pay a cut to that intermediary.
+Book directly with the hotel.
+Skip the middleman, such as a hotel-booking website or the tourist information office's room-finding service.
+Booking services extract a commission from the hotel, which logically closes the door on special deals.
+If you book directly with the hotel, it doesn't have to pay a cut to that intermediary.
 This might make the hotelier more open to giving you a deal.

 Try to wrangle a discount for a longer stay or payment in cash.
 If you plan to stay three or more nights at a place, or if you pay in cash rather than by credit card (saving the hotelier the credit-card company's fee), it's worth asking if a discount is available.